Reviewed by: Lazarev.agency AI Product & Strategy Team

 “AI is a powerful tool, but real transformation happens when you design the right solutions around it to reinvent how your organization works.
 Think of a hammer.
 On its own, it’s just a stick with some metal.
 But in the right hands and context, it becomes essential for building complex structures.
 The same goes for AI: its true value comes from how well it’s integrated into your processes,” he explains.

-A Quick Reality Check on AI in 2025
+A quick reality check on AI in 2026

 Leaders like Microsoft, Nvidia, and OpenAI are setting the pace, while fast-moving startups and agencies are carving out new markets entirely.
 What was once considered experimental is quickly becoming table stakes.